XRPLF/rippled/src/ripple/overlay/README.md

 | `Server`            	|                   	| :heavy_check_mark: 	|

-The `Server` field indicates the version of the software that the peer that is processig the HTTP request is using.
+The `Server` field indicates the version of the software that the peer that is processing the HTTP request is using.
 No semantic meaning is assigned to the value in this field but it is recommended that implementations specify the version of the software that is used.